-Clara Janés graduated in Philosophy and received her Master’s degree in Comparative Literature from the University of Paris-Sorbonne.
-Her wide poetic creation includes works such as Eros (1981), Vivir (1983), Kampa (1986), Lapidario (1988), Fractales (2005), Orbes del sueño (2013) and ψ o el jardín de las delicias (2014), and has been translated into more than twenty languages.
-She is a prolific translator (from Vladimír Holan, Jaroslav Seifert, Marguerite Duras, Nathalie Sarraute and William Golding, among others).
-She has also published numerous works in prose, including essays, e.g. Cirlot, el no mundo y la poesía imaginal (1996), La palabra y el secreto (1999), and María Zambrano.
-Desde la sombra llameante (2010) as well as novels such as Los caballos del sueño (1989), and El hombre de Adén (1991).
-She has recently been elected as a member of the Royal Spanish Academy.
+Clara Janés holds a degree in Philosophy and a Master’s Degree in Comparative Literature from the University of Paris-Sorbonne.
+Her wide poetic production includes works such as Eros (1981), Vivir (1983), Kampa (1986), Lapidario (1988), Fractales (2005), Orbes del sueño (2013) and ψ o el jardín de las delicias (2014), and has been translated into more than twenty languages.
+She is a prolific translator (texts by Vladimír Holan, Jaroslav Seifert, Marguerite Duras, Nathalie Sarraute, Katherine Mansfield and William Golding, among others).
+She has also published numerous works in prose, essays, e.g. Cirlot, el no mundo y la poesía imaginal (1996), La palabra y el secreto (1999), and María Zambrano.
+Desde la sombra llameante (2010) as well as novels such as Los caballos del sueño (1989) and El hombre de Adén (1991).
+Since 2015 she is a member of the Royal Spanish Academy.